sambrentnall/minimal-mistakes/_drafts/GatewayOnHyperVCore.md

    > Test-NetConnection
    ```
    ![SetAdaptorSettings](/assets/images/posts/GatewayOnHyperVCore/SetAdaptorSettings.jpg)

-1. The last step is to reboot the computer
+1. The last step is to reboot the computer.

    ```Powershell
    > Restart-Computer